 While amusement parks are generally a place for fun and adrenaline, serious injuries do happen.
 Whether a Florida local or tourist, our team of Tampa amusement park injury attorneys can help you family seek compensation for medical bills, loss of wages and more if you’ve been injured from negligence at any of our famous parks.

 Fiol Law Group can handle all types of amusement park accident claims: slip and falls, ride malfunctions, sexual assault, spinal cord injuries, amputations, wrongful death, and more.
-Our attorneys have years of experience handling personal injury cases in Tampa.
+Our personal injury attorneys in Tampa have years of experience handling cases for clients in the state of Florida.
 Our lawyers can help you hold an amusement park, an employee, or a product manufacturer responsible for your damages.
 Call (813) 223-6773 for a free consultation today.

 About Florida Amusement Parks